JohnnieMeredith/vendingmachine/README.md

 - Download the project.
 If using the zip archive, extract it from the archive.

+- Make sure the relative path to the input.json is vendingmachine\src\main\resources\input.json - If not create the directory structure and place it there.

 - Navigate to the directory containing

 > vendingmachine-1.0-SNAPSHOT-jar-with-dependencies.jar